 As an independent journalist and foreign correspondent covering sexual health rights and women in armed conflict, Ana has received media grants from Newsbreak, Probe Media Foundation and the Philippine Press Institute to cover population and development issues.

 She is also the Associate Editor of Illustrado, a Dubai-based lifestyle magazine for Filipinos.

 Nikka has over 10 years of experience in writing for various online and print publications, as well as developing content for corporate clients.
 Her last corporate post was Associate Lifestyle Editor at a major publishing company.

 Nina has over 10 years of experience in corporate, non-profit and public sectors and has been engaged in independent consulting and freelance writing since 2003.
-She is currently the contributing features editor of Spark Magazine, deputy editor of ProPinoy.net, and a contributor to various print and online publications.
-Her work can also be seen in books by the Asian Development Bank, the Direct Sellers Association of the Philippines, the Ten Accomplished Youth Organizations, and, just recently, The Inaugural, a coffeetable book about the campaign and presidency of Pres.
-Benigno Aquino III.
+She is currently the deputy editor of ProPinoy.net, and a contributor to various print and online publications.
+Her work can also be seen in books by the Asian Development Bank, the Direct Sellers Association of the Philippines, the Ten Accomplished Youth Organizations, and, just recently, [r]evolutionaries: The new generation of Filipino youth and youth organizations.